noahlange/melchior/README.md

 ### Wild-West Mode
 If you don't want to use Gitbook, an off-label use of this module includes its use (specifically, use of the `melchior` export of `index.js`) as a perfectly normal function, passing in the base directory for your includes.

 When used as a standalone function, I happen to prefer an array for the second arg, so that's also an option.
 Either way you'll get the same output.
+You can also just not pass anything after the include name and it'll continue to work in Lazy Mode.

 ```javascript
 const gpm = require('gitbook-plugin-melchior');